vernak2539/babble.byvernacchia/_posts/2013-05-23-dealing-with-nginx-and-php5-fpm-on-reboot.markdown

     unable to bind listening socket for address '/var/run/php5-fpm/my.name.socket': No such file or directory

 I looked and looked for a solution for a couple hours, and let me tell you, I got super frustrated.
 I finally realized on the reboot of my server, the directory where I was storing the sockets got deleted.
-I thought I had created it before and it would just stay there, but I guess the `/var/run` directory gest cleared on reboot.
+I thought I had created it before and it would just stay there, but I guess the `/var/run` directory gets cleared on reboot.

 I ran the following: